 M.S. in International Development and Service Application Checklist and Timeline

-This master’s program is designed to prepare you to lead global non-profits, community development organizations, and other service-based institutions.
-Interdisciplinary in nature, the program, in collaboration with IPSL (formerly the International Partnership for Service-Learning and Leadership), integrates learning with substantial, hands-on volunteer service experience in the United States, Asia, Europe, and South America.
+Our unique master’s program is designed to prepare students to lead in the development world through global nonprofits, community development organizations, and other service-based institutions.
+Interdisciplinary in nature, the program integrates learning with substantial, hands-on volunteer service experience in the United States, Asia, Europe, South America and Africa.

 Complete an Application

-Two (2) letters of recommendation—one professional and one academic letter preferred.
+Two (2) letters of recommendation—one professional and one academic preferred.

 References and transcripts can be sent separately or as part of the complete application.
 Both references and transcripts should be sent in envelopes sealed by the individual issuing the reference or the college issuing the official transcript.
 Copies and open envelopes are unofficial documents and will not be accepted.

 Once the online application is submitted, candidates are contacted to schedule an interview with the review committee.

 In addition to the requirements previously listed, international students must report a passing score of an English proficiency test and other pertinent forms:

 Please note: Graduate Record Exam (GRE) scores are not required for admission.